Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

 We now show the example anticipated in Section~\ref{sec:uniform-vs-hybrid} of a hybrid evaluator that actually defines a uniform strategy.
 The uniform strategy is $\IIS$, defined by the uniform evaluator encoded by the notation.
 This strategy can be defined by the one-step equivalent hybrid evaluator $\IIH \hyb \bn$.
 The equivalence is easy to see with the notation: the hybrid evaluator is constructed by moving non-headness from the uniform triple $\stgy{II\B{S}}$ to a hybrid triple $\stgy{II\B{H}}$, leaving a head uniform subsidiary ($\bn = \stgy{II\B{I}}$).
 This is the same move shown in Section~\ref{sec:eval-readback:equiv} with the eval-apply $\ea$ evaluator and the eval-readback $\rb \circ \bn$ evaluator.
 The $\ea$ evaluator is exactly $\IIS$, and the eval-readback evaluator is obtained by moving non-headness to the readback stage.
 Indeed, the hybrid evaluator $\IIH \hyb \bn$ and the eval-readback evaluator $\rb \circ \bn$ of Section~\ref{sec:eval-readback:equiv} are one-step equivalent (Figure~\ref{fig:summary-end-figure-eval-readback}).
 Both define the uniform strategy $\IIS$ which is better defined in uniform style.

-Notice the presence of shallow hybrid evaluators such as $\stgy{SIH} \hyb \stgy{III}$ that uphold the provisos.
-The evaluator calls its subsidiary $\bn$ on $\la$ for a shallow non-weak evaluation, and calls itself on $\artwo$ to perform that very shallow evaluation on operands of neutrals.
-Such shallow hybrid evaluators are potential eval candidates for an eval-readback evaluator.
+Notice that there are shallow hybrid evaluators such as $\stgy{SIH} \hyb \stgy{III}$ which uphold the provisos.
+This evaluator calls its subsidiary $\bn$ on $\la$ for a shallow non-weak evaluation, and calls itself on $\artwo$ to perform that very shallow evaluation on operands of neutrals.
+Such shallow hybrid evaluators are suitable non-uniform eval candidates for eval-readback evaluators.